bes-ptah/winbatchOS/README.md

+> WinBatchX 19 and WinBatchX 23 Build 10000, was released on Febuary 20, 2023.
+The data below is outdated, and WinBatchX 23 is a developers build.

 # WinBatchX

 WinBatchX is a successful operating system in batch script inside any supported Windows Release.
 Over 100 builds have been released since WinBatchX's start in January 2020.
 The latest release is 18.0 - The Windows 11 Update.
 The latest stable build is currently 1800 (r18.0!), and our previewing release is 18.1 (1850).